dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2992: Unrestricted markets allow for personal pursuits and growth.
+### T2992: An unrestricted market fosters opportunities and innovation.

 |Support|
 |---|